- Khamenei fears a military conflict with the US as hostilities rise.

 Once again, a humiliating move of US interference in Iranian affairs: assassinating one of its most beloved figures, Major General Qsem Solemaini.
 The reason?
 According to a former Trump advisor: he was a “super-bad guy”.
-First and foremost, let’s recognise that there are no saints in our world of anarchy and self-interest.
-International relations are led by powerful men with aggressive tendencies.
-The important question is: Which “super-bad” guys have the upper hand now – those from the US or Iran?
+Acknowledging that there are no saints in a world of anarchy and self-interest led by powerful men with aggressive tendencies, the question is: Which “super-bad” guys have the upper hand now – those from the US or Iran?

 Solemaini was the leader of the Quds Force, a unit from the Iranian Revolutionary Guard Corps in charge of foreign operations.
 He was recognized as the second most important leader in Iran after Khamenei.
-During one of Solemaini’s operations in Iraq, a US drone strike killed him.
-Imagine if Khamenei decided to kill the US Secretary of State, Mike Pompeo, in a premeditated drone attack.
-Quite concerning, right?
+During one of Solemaini’s operations in Iraq, a US drone strike killed him, raising the tension between Iran and US (and the fears of everyone else watching) to an unprecedented level.

 Another humiliating but failed decision

-- + And regime change in Iran for a friendlier administration towards the US.
+- Regime change in Iran for a friendlier administration towards the US.

 Publicly, Trump has based his assassination decision on alleged past and future attacks that Soleimani had planned in the Middle East.
 These attacks would have affected US citizens.
 However, the intelligence that led Trump to this decision has not been declassified.
 Deterring Iran from further conflict escalation in the region was apparently another objective (quite a rare explanation given that Trump decided to begin the conflict with his withdrawal from the Joint Comprehensive Plan of Action).